bigmlcom/bigml-node/docs/index.md

 Each type of resource has a set of properties whose values can be updated.
 Check the properties subsection of each resource in the [developers documentation](<https://bigml.com/developers>) to see which are marked as updatable.
-The `update` method of each resource class will let you update such properties.
+The `update` method of each resource class will let you modify such properties.
 For instance,

 ```js